 Although Captain Marvel was intended to appear in issue #1 of Whiz Comics, the first four issues of this title are mis-numbered, resulting in the first issue being #2.

 National Periodicals (DC Comics) sued Fawcett Publications in the 1940's, claiming Captain Marvel, infringed upon National's copyright for the character Superman.
-By the time the trials and appeals had played themselves out in the courts, the comics market had taken a downturn and Fawcett was forced to settle.
+By the time the trials and appeals had played themselves out in the courts, the comics market had taken a downturn and Fawcett was forced to settle the lawsuit.
 Fawcett agreed to cease publishing Captain Marvel and sold their remaining characters to Charlton Comics.
 Decades later DC Comics would lease and eventually purchase the rights to Captain Marvel.
-Eventually it would also acquire the other Fawcett characters when it purchased Charlton Comics.
+Eventually DC Comics would acquire the other Fawcett characters when it purchased Charlton Comics.

-All Star Comics #3 (Winter, 1940) featured the first appearance of the Justice Society of America, initially an anthology collection showcasing some of National Periodicals premier characters outside of their respective titles.
+All Star Comics #3 (Winter, 1940) featured the first appearance of the Justice Society of America, initially an anthology collection showcasing some of All-American Publications premier characters outside of their respective titles.

 Captain America Comics #1 (March, 1941) featured the first appearance of Captain America.
 The first issue of Captain America Comics depicted the star-spangled superhero landing a punch on the face of Nazi dictator, Adolph Hitler, nine months before the Japanese attack on Pearl Harbor, Hawaii and America's entry into World War II.

 Although not the first patriotic hero of the World War II era, Captain America has lasted longer than any of the others, thanks mostly to his appearances in the Avengers beginning in 1964.

 Captain America was created by writer Joe Simon and artist Jack Kirby.
 Kirby would eventually partner with writer and editor Stan Lee in the 1960s, co-creating most of Marvel Comic's most famous and popular characters.